 - Blend the cooked greens to a coarse paste.
 Do not over do it.
 The coarse texture is always the best

 - Add the paste to a pot or the same pressure cooker.
-Add 1.5 cups water (or more if needed, depends on the thickness you like), makki ka atta (cornmeal), red chilli powder, asafoetida and salt.
+Add 1.5 cups water (or more if needed, depends on the thickness you like), makki ka atta (cornmeal or wheat flour), red chili powder, asafoetida and salt.
 Mix well

 - Now heat ghee in a pan.
-Add dried red chillies and saute for a few seconds
+Add dried red chilies and saute for a few seconds

 - Add cumin seeds and let it splutter

-- Add onions, garlic, ginger and green chillies.
-Saute and cook till onions are crisp and brown
+- Add chopped garlic, ginger and green chilies.
+Saute till golden brown

 - Add the tempering to the cooked saag and mix.
 Your Sarson ka saag is ready

-- Enjoy it with Makki ki Roti or regular phulkas.
+- Enjoy it with Makki ki Roti, Bajra Roti or regular phulkas.
 You can also do a second tempering with a little ghee and bit of ginger-garlic before serving.